KarchinLab/2020plus/doc/tutorial.rst

 The "-w 10 --max-jobs-per-second 1" parameters are issued to avoid overly quick job submissions to the cluster.

-.. note:: You can substantially speed up run time by reducing the number of simulations.
-          This can be done by reducing the NUMSIMULATIONS variable (e.g. from 100000 to 10000) in the `config.yaml` file or specification in the command line of snakemake via `--config NUMSIMULATIONS=10000`.
-This might result in a slight decrease in prediction performance but may be waranted for large data.

 20/20+ output
 #############